 The principal risk is fire which can result from improper charging, crash damage, or shorting the batteries.
 All vendors of these batteries warn their customers of this danger and recommend extreme caution in their use.

-In spite of this many fires have occurred as a result of the use of Lithium Polymer (Li-Poly) batteries, resulting in loss of models, automobiles, and other property.
-Homes and garages and workshops have also burned.
+In spite of this, many fires have occurred as a result of the misuse of Lithium Polymer (Li-Poly) batteries, resulting in loss of models, automobiles, and other property.
+Homes, garages and workshops have also been burned.

 A lithium battery fire is very hot (several thousand degrees) and is an excellent initiator for ancillary (resulting) fires.
 Fire occurs due to contact between lithium and oxygen in the air.
 It does not need any other source of ignition or fuel to start, and burns almost explosively.

 These batteries must be used in a manner that precludes ancillary fire.
 The following is recommended: